veleda/ottr-masterclass/README.md

 # ottr-masterclass
-Tutorial and talk about the Reasonable Ontology Language at the Knowledge Graph Conference 2022.
+Tutorial and talk about the Reasonable Ontology Templates at the Knowledge Graph Conference 2022.